 - 450 g pumpkin flesh cut into 1cm cubes

-- 2 tbsp chopped fresh sage or 2 tsp dried sage
+- 2 tablespoon chopped fresh sage or 2 teaspoon dried sage

 - about 1 ¼ litres vegetable stock